 - "A farmer has a plot of land of size 30 metres x 20 metres.
 He has to plant 60 trees and 20 shrubs.
-Each group can give suggestions for a pattern of planting to suggest to the farmer.
+Each group can give one suggestion for a pattern of planting to suggest to the farmer.
 Explain your suggestions with reasons.
-Please remember that the shrubs should not be overshadowed by the trees.
-They must get light." - "New classrooms are being built for grades one and two in another rural area.
+Please remember that the shrubs should not be shadowed by the trees so that they get light." - "New classrooms are being built for grades one and two in another rural area.
 Tables and chairs are needed for these classrooms.
-Give suggestions to the headteacher about the size and shape of the tables and chairs.
+Give suggestions about the size and shape of the tables and chairs to the headmaster.
 Each group can give one suggestion for a table and a chair.
 Explain your suggestions with reasons."